Marie-Agnès Cailliau: Resistance

 engineer at the Poirier coal mines."

 During the First World War, she was responsible for evacuating her brother, then Lieutenant de Gaulle, who was wounded in Dinant on August 15, 1914, while leading an assault on enemy trenches.

-During the World War II, she responded to her brother’s Appeal of 18 June, by quickly joining the French Resistance.
+During World War II, she responded to her brother’s Appeal of 18 June, by quickly joining the French Resistance.
 Marie-Agnès Cailliau was arrested along with her husband in 1943 and imprisoned for fourteen months at Fresnes Prison before being moved to Bad Godesberg, an annex (an addition of a camp) of the Buchenwald concentration camp where her husband was also held.
 At that time, four members of the de Gaulle family were in German hands, and as defeat loomed, Heinrich Himmler even proposed an exchange to de Gaulle, which the latter ignored.

 Towards the end of the war, in April 1945, Marie-Agnès Cailliau was transferred to Itter Castle in Tyrol under detention conditions that were incomparably better than those in the camps.
 There, since 1943, several high-profile French figures had also been held, including Paul Reynaud, Édouard Daladier, Generals Maxime Weygand and Maurice Gamelin, Jean Borotra, and Colonel François de La Rocque.
 They were liberated by American troops on May 5, 1945 in the Battle of Castle Itter.